lauvindra/K-Nearest-Neighbor-From-Scratch/README.md

 * Accuracy depends on quality of the data
 * Requires large amount of data and storage to store all the training data
 * Sometimes the distance between data objects become less distinct
+* Please do check my hand written notes and my implementation in KNN using iris dataset  for more detailed information.